softwaremagico/KendoTournamentManager/frontend/README.md

 On the [environment folder](src/environments) there are multiple files to store the configuration variables for the server.
 As it is serving multiples environments, edit the ones you need (probably `environment.prod.ts`).

 Set the backend server url if needed.
-You probably must update it if the frontend and the backend are running on different hosts.
+You probably must update it, if the frontend and the backend are running on different hosts.

 ```